I keep a list. Every time a founder tells me what they “need” before launching, I add it to the list. It now has 247 items.

 That sentence does three things: it identifies a specific customer (freelance designers in DACH), names a specific problem (time spent on invoicing and expense tracking), and quantifies the pain (four hours per week).

-If you cannot write this sentence, you do not understand your market well enough to launch.
+If you can't write this sentence, you don't understand your market well enough to launch.
 Go talk to customers until you can.

 If you can write it, you have the foundation for every other decision - what to build, how to price it, where to sell it, and who to sell it to.